 - You must be one of the following:

-- Regularly employed as a detective doing investigative work for at least 3 years
+- Regularly employed as a detective doing investigative work for the Commonwealth of Massachusetts, any political subdivision thereof or an official police department of another state for at least 3 years

 - A former member of an investigative service of the United States